-In Apache's own words, Hadoop is a “distributed computing platform”: “A framework that allows for the distributed processing of large data sets across clusters of computers using simple programming models.
+In Apache's own words Hadoop is "a distributed computing platform," or, "a framework that allows for the distributed processing of large data sets across clusters of computers using simple programming models.
 It is designed to scale up from single servers to thousands of machines, each offering local computation and storage.
 Rather than rely on hardware to deliver high-availability, the library itself is designed to detect and handle failures at the application layer."

-Spark, on the other hand, is: “A fast and general engine for large-scale data processing.
+Spark on the other hand is "a fast and general engine for large-scale data processing.
 It offers high-level APIs in Java, Scala and Python as well as a rich set of libraries including stream processing, machine learning, and graph analytics."

 So how do they come together?

 The choice really comes down to what you want to do with your data and the skill set of your IT staff.
-Once your data is in Hadoop there are lots of ways to extract value from it.
+Once your data is in Hadoop there are lots of way to extract value from it.
 You can go down the standard analytics route of plugging a tool into the data lake for data cleansing, querying and visualisation.

-If your data is simply a large amount of structured data, such as a database of medical records, then the streaming capabilities of Spark aren't strictly necessary.
+So if your data is simply a large amount of structured data, such as a database of medical records, then the streaming capabilities of Spark aren't strictly necessary.

-Speed: Spark is reported to run up to 100 times faster than Hadoop MapReduce, according to the Apache foundation.
+Speed: Spark is reported to run up to 100 times faster than Hadoop MapReduce according to the Apache foundation.
 This is because Spark works in-memory rather than reading and writing to and from hard drives.
 MapReduce will read data from the cluster, perform an operation and write the results back to the cluster, which takes time, whereas Spark performs this process in one place.

 Skills: Whatever the vendors tell you, Spark is not an easy tool to use.
 It is intended for data analysts and experts and is generally applied to deeply complex and constantly changing streaming data sets.

-Due to its ability to store more and more data, some classic Hadoop use cases include a 360-degree view of your customers, recommendation engines for retailers and security and risk management.
+Due to its ability to store more and more data, some classic Hadoop use cases include a 360 degree view of your customers, recommendation engines for retailers and security and risk management.

-According to MongoDB's VP of strategy Kelly Stirman, Spark's growing popularity is due to its compatibility with one important use case: machine learning.
+According to MongoDB's former VP of strategy Kelly Stirman, Spark's growing popularity is due to its compatibility with one important use case: machine learning.